Wat Doi Suthep

 Golden, bronze, and glass Buddha statues are a dime a dozen in the shrines of Wat Doi Suthep.

-At sunset, seek out the viewing cantilever and witness the most memorable panoramic scenery of Chiang Mai.
-The views are truly photo-worthy here, and the design of the meaning behind the complex’s design is even more highlighted.
+At sunset, seek out the viewing cantilever and witness the most memorable scenes of Chiang Mai.
+The meaning behind the complex’s design is even more highlighted.

 Tours visiting Wat Doi Suthep

 Amazing Vietnam & Cambodia & Thailand ends Bangkok